-For the first quarter of 2023 the Committee consisted of two independent Non-Executive Directors, one Non-Executive Director, one Group Non-Executive Directors and one Executive Director.
-For the remainder of 2023 the Committee consists of three independent Non-Executive Directors, one Group Non-Executive Director, and one Executive Director.
-The Chief Risk Officer, the Compliance Officer, the Data Protection Officer and other Senior Executives attend the Committee by invitation.
-The attendees of the Committee on a combined basis have extensive actuarial, life insurance, finance, audit, risk management, investment, regulatory, compliance and operations experience.
+During 2024 the Committee consists of two independent Non-Executive Directors, one Non-Executive Director, one Group Non-Executive Director and two Executive Directors.
+The Chief Risk Officer_the Compliance Officer, the Data Protection Officer and other Senior Executives attend the Committee by invitation.
+The attendees of the Committee on a combined basis have extensive actuarial, life insurance, finance, investment, regulatory and compliance experience.

 The Committee meets at least four times a year.
-The chairperson of the Committee is a Non-Executive Director and reports at each Board meeting on the activities of the Committee.
+The chair of the Committee is a Non-Executive Director and reports at each Board meeting on the activities of the Committee.